gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 ##### !question

-What policy, guidance, process or behaviors do you believe is constraining for you or your team's ability to be responsive to changing technology and/or user needs?
+What policy, guidance, process or behaviors do you believe is constraining you or your team's ability to be responsive to changing technology and/or user needs?

 ##### !end-question